-(Transferee) - (Dat
+(Transferee) (Date)

 30. Compliance Certification.
 Each permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and implementation of any required compensatory mitigation.
-The success of any required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
+The success of any required permitteeresponsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
 The Corps will provide the permittee the certification document with the NWP verification letter.
 The certification document will include:

-(a) A statement that the authorized activity was done in accordance with the NWP authorization, including any general, regional, or activity-specific

-(b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
-If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(1)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and occurs later.

-(c) The signature of the permittee certifying the completion of the activity and mitigation.
-The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity or the implementation of any required compensatory mitigation, whichever

-31. Activities Affecting Structures or Works Built by the United States.
+- (a) A statement that the authorized activity was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions; - (b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
+If credits from a mitigation bank or in-lieu the district engineer's receipt of the fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(l)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and - (c) The signature of the permittee certifying the completion of the activity and mitigation.
+The completed certification document must be submitted to the district engineer within 30 days of completion of the authorized activity or the implementation of any required compensatory mitigation, whichever occurs later. - 31.
+Activities Affecting Structures or Works Built by the United States.
 If an NWP activity also requires permission from the Corps pursuant to 33 U.S.C.
 408 because it will alter or temporarily or permanently occupy or use a U.S. Army Corps of Engineers (USACE) federally authorized Civil Works project (a "USACE project"), the prospective permittee must submit a pre-construction notification.
 See paragraph (b)(10) of general condition 32.
 An activity that requires section 408 permission is not authorized by NWP until the appropriate Corps office issues the section 408 permission to alter, occupy, or use the USACE project, and the district engineer issues a written NWP verification.

-32. Pre-Construction Notification. (a) Timing.
-Where required by the terms of the NWP, the prospective revoked only in accordance with the permittee must notify the district procedure set forth in 33 CFR 330.5(d)(2). engineer by submitting a pre-construction notification (PCN) as early as possible.
-The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day numbers of the prospective permittee; request the to additional information necessary to make the PCN complete.
+32. Pre-Construction Notification.

+(a) Timing.
+Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a pre-construction notification (PCN) as early as possible.
+The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day to request the period additional information necessary to make the PCN complete.
 The request must specify the information needed to make the PCN complete.
-As a general rule, district will engineers request additional information necessary to make the PCN complete only once.
-However, if the prospective permittee does not provide all of the requested information, then the district engineer will notify the incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
-The prospective permittee shall not begin the activity until division engineer; or
+As a general rule, district engineers will request additional information necessary to make the PCN complete only once.
+However, if the prospective permittee does not provide all of the requested information, then the engineer will notify the incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
+The prospective permittee shall not begin the activity until